 Look out for excessive moisture or water droplets and black spot mould around:

-Now that our guide has helped you to spot the signs of damp and identify which is present in your home, we will now look at the various forms of damp treatment and which one is right for you.
+Now that our guide has helped you to spot the signs and identify which is present in your home, we will now look at the various types of damp treatment and which one is right for you.

 Most properties should have evidence of a Damp Proof Course about 150mm (6inch) above ground level.
 This may be seen as a slightly thicker mortar course with evidence of a slate or bitumen sheet.
 These materials are fairly resilient, however, they can degrade, become damaged or bridged by modifications, leaving your home vulnerable to rising damp.